-Environmental Assessment is a process used to predict and mitigate the adverse environmental effects of a project before it is carried out.
-As such it is a powerful planning tool that provides decision makers with the information they need to ensure the projects they approve are compatible with a healthy, sustainable environment for present and future generations.
+Environmental assessment is a process used to predict and mitigate the adverse environmental effects of a project before it is started.
+It is a planning tool that provides decision makers with the information they need to ensure all approved projects support a healthy, sustainable environment for present and future generations.
 It is now part of public decision making at all levels of government in Canada.

 - Date Modified: